Moving into your first apartment? Kick start your new life smoothly with this guide.

 Home insurance protects your personal belongings and helps you avoid substantial expenses.
 For instance, if your bike is stolen from the storage area, you're likely to get compensation from your home insurance provider.
 Likewise, if your furniture is damaged due to a water leak in the apartment, you can file a claim through your home insurance policy.

-However, if you don't get in touch with your landlord and leave the rent invoices unpaid, you'll be sent a payment demand, and the amount you have to pay goes up even more.
-Next, the matter is transferred to a district court, and you'll have a payment default recorded on your credit history.
+We strongly advice paying invoices promptly to avoid any additional fees and unnecessary trouble.
+If you leave the rent invoices unpaid, you'll be sent a reminder which includes a reminder fee.
+If you don't pay that, you'll be sent a payment demand, and the amount you have to pay goes up even more.
+Next, the matter is transferred to a district court, and you may have a payment default recorded on your credit history.
 This can make it challenging to rent a new home or obtain insurance and loans in the future.
-We strongly advice paying invoices promptly to avoid any unnecessary trouble.

 What else should I keep in mind when living in a rental apartment?